Religion in North Macedonia: Eastern Orthodoxy

 Eastern Orthodoxy has had a long history in North Macedonia, and remains the majority religion.
 In 1019 the Archbishopric of Ohrid was established.
-In 1767 on order of the Sultan, the Archbishopric was abolished by the Turkish authorities and annexed to the Patriarchate of Constantinople.
+In 1767 on order of the Sultan, the Archbishopric was abolished by the Ottoman authorities and annexed to the Patriarchate of Constantinople.
 Throughout the 19th and 20th centuries there was an effort to reinstate the Archbishopric of Ohrid.
 The Macedonian Orthodox Church gained autonomy from the Serbian Orthodox Church in 1959 and declared the restoration of the Archbishopric of Ohrid.
 On July 19, 1967, the Macedonian Orthodox Church declared autocephaly from the Serbian Orthodox Church.
 Most Macedonians belong to the Orthodox faith.
 In 2001 the Church had about 1,350,000 adherents in North Macedonia.
 The Serbian Orthodox Church congregates primarily the ethnic Macedonian Serbs.

 Catholicism

 In 2001 the Holy See established the Byzantine Catholic Apostolic Exarchate of Macedonia.
 Currently, members of the Macedonian Catholic Church number about 11,266.
 It is a Byzantine Rite sui juris particular church in full communion with Pope and the rest of the Catholic Church, alongside the Eastern Catholic Churches and uses Macedonian in the liturgy.
-The census of 2021 registered 6.746 Catholics.
+The census of 2021 registered 6,746 Catholics.